 “Oracles” includes the work of artists from across the nation but also includes important locals such as Jasilyn Anderson, making it a truly ambitious survey of contemporary art.
-Walking into the gallery, we find ourselves confronted with motifs that nod to both Afro-futurism and Astro-Blackness in the work of Granville Carol.
-Wholly cosmic in nature, Carol’s photographs point as much to the dichotomies of heaven and earth or time and eternity as the interplay between a more limited egoic-self-conception and the path toward transcendental awareness.
+Walking into the gallery, we find ourselves confronted with motifs that nod to both Afro-futurism and Astro-Blackness in the work of Granville Carroll.
+Wholly cosmic in nature, Carroll’s photographs point as much to the dichotomies of heaven and earth or time and eternity as the interplay between a more limited egoic-self-conception and the path toward transcendental awareness.
 In his work, Blackness is a stage for radically different notions of figure-ground relations that often serve to reframe how we think about the world around us and our place in it.

 Mahari Chabwera’s work falls along similar lines, only it ventures into the inner cosmology of African mythologies and the collective unconscious.
 Her art practice consists of paintings, ritual interventions, Womanifestos, and re-edited recordings that challenge how we understand the questions that circumscribe Blackness today.
 One might even say that her art practice is focused on exploring the contradictions of the undercommons, which are already implicated in the psychological, symbolic, and unconscious biases behind the exercise of privilege and power.